Tnze/gomcbot/README.md

 - [ ] Record entity
 - [ ] Unload chunks

-> I'm writing a mine robot so this list will be complete later.
-Create an issue if you want one of them.
+> Talk to me if you want one of unrealized function.
 # Usage
 There are some basic usage example.
 For more information, see [Wiki](https://github.com/Tnze/gomcbot/wiki).